Computer Assisted Proof of Drift Orbits Along Normally Hyperbolic Manifolds: Example of application

 \section{Example of application}

 In this section we discuss our example, the generalized standard map, to which we apply our method.
 We give a computer assisted proof of the existence of diffusing orbits by applying Theorem \ref{th:shadowing-seq}.
 We validate the assumptions of the theorem using two independent implementations, which use different methods to obtain bounds on the stable/unstable manifolds of the NHIM.
 The first is based on cone conditions \cite{Z, MR2784613, MR3397322}, and the second on the parameterization method \cite{MR1976079, MR1976080, MR2177465}.
+The stable/unstable manifolds calculations are discussed in more detail in Section \ref{sec:cap}.